 The genomes of several Neanderthals have been fully sequenced, allowing researchers to compare the genomes of modern-day humans alongside the archaic genes.
 In addition, researchers compare the genomes of people from sub-Saharan Africa, which contain absolutely no archaic genes as this population never existed in Africa.
 Since the human population migrated out of Africa, once hybridization occurred with Neanderthals, the population spread outward to Europe and Asia.
 Human populations in Europe, Asia, and Oceana contain the highest percentage of archaic genes (though this is still a small percentage).

 Alleles are variant forms of a gene that are found on the same location on a chromosome.

 By comparing the genomes which contain no traces of Neanderthal genes, the fully sequenced archaic genomes, and the genetics of modern-day Europeans, scientists can piece together which genes are derived from a Neanderthal ancestor.

 Selected Genetic Alterations From Archaic Genes

 Delayed Sleep Period

-Did Red Hair Come from Neanderthals?
+Did Red Hair Come From Neanderthals?

 A common urban myth states that red hair in humans comes from Neanderthals.
-Humans in today’s world generally have mutations on the melanocortin (MC1R) gene that cause an over-production of pheomelanin, which produces a red hair color.
+Humans in today’s world generally have mutations on the melanocortin (MC1R) gene that causes an over-production of pheomelanin, which produces a red hair color.
 A second theory is that a separate gene that reduces the functionality of the MC1R gene is from Neanderthals (p.Arg307Gly), but none of these mutations have been observed in the fully sequenced genomes from two Neanderthals.
 In short, those with ginger hair in today’s world do not appear to have inherited the trait from Neanderthals.